Cardosogoc/cardosogoc/README.md

 </div>
 <br/>

-# Melhor que ontem e não tão bom quanto amanhã! ⚡🦆
+#  Repetição com correção até a exaustão leva a perfeição. ⚡🦆